garybernhardt/raptor/README.md

 ## DESCRIPTION

+Raptor is an experimental web framework that encourages simple, decoupled objects.
+There are no base classes and as little "DSL" as possible.
+Raptor is not MVC; at least, not in the way that frameworks like Rails is.

+## Components

 R-A-P-T-O-R, taken in order of importance:

 **A: Application**: The entire Raptor application is an object that conforms to the Rack interface.
 You can pass it around if you like.
 Even mount it as part of a larger Rack app if you like.